Haeri/vue-gouped-reveal/README.md

 # vue-grouped-reveal
-Scroll reveal with dynamic grouping feature
+Scroll reveal Vue plugin with a dynamic grouping feature.

+All elements from the same group will be automatically revealed sequentially.
+The sequencing is dynamically generated and therefore allows for different breakpoint configurations.

 ## Example
 [Demo Page](https://haeri.github.io/vue-grouped-reveal/docs)